sankamuk/Layer7Monitor/README.md

 ## 4. Support and managebility

-If you are reading this README file then you are probably about to use the my tools to help you monitor your Hadoop Cluster.
+If you are reading this README file then you are probably about to use the my tools to help you monitor your API Gateway Infrastructure.
 Good choice.
 This tool is made for you.
 Moreover this tool is free and always will be thats my promise.

 Now it is hard to believe that you will get 24/7 Support thats too much to ask for.
 But in case you face any issue and want my intervention and you cannot debug the hundreeds lines of core Bash Script your self, please do not hassitate to write to me.
 Its a guarentee you will get an answer but it is not a guarentee you will have it in a SLA.

 Reach Me: sanmuk21@gmail.com

 Best of luck.
-Happy Monitoring your Solr Cloud.
+Happy Monitoring your API Gateway Infrastructure.